-929 Non-Compliance with Conditions of a Licence
+30. Non-compliance with conditions of a licence

-- (1) Where a licence holder does not comply with the terms and conditions of the licence, Council may take one or more of the following steps: - (a) Issue a written warning to the licence holder, which may be considered as evidence of a prior breach of a licence condition during any subsequent review of the licence. - (b) Review the licence, which may result in: - (i) amendment of the licence; or - (ii) suspension of the licence; or - (iii) withdrawal of the licence. - (c) Require a performance bond or security where Council has incurred any cost as a result of the breach of the licence condition, including where Council has itself performed or arranged for the performance of any licensed activity on the default of the licence holder; - (d) Review the amount and nature of the performance bond or security, which may result in: - (i) an increase of the amount of the performance bond or security; - (ii) a change to the nature of the security that must be provided; - (e) Prosecute or issue an infringement notice for any offence that may have been committed under the Litter Act 1979; - (f) Prosecute or issue an infringement notice for any breach of this Bylaw, as provided for in the Health Act 1956, the Local Government Act 2002 and the Waste Minimisation Act 2008.
+- 30.1 Where a licence holder does not comply with the terms and conditions of the licence, Council may take one or more of the following steps: - a. issue a written warning to the licence holder, which may be considered as evidence of a prior breach of a licence condition during any subsequent review of the licence. - b. review the licence, which may result in: - i. amendment of the licence - ii. suspension of the licence - iii. withdrawal of the licence. - c. require a performance bond or security where Council has incurred any cost as a result of the breach of the licence condition, including where Council has itself performed or arranged for the performance of any licensed activity on the default of the licence holder - d. review the amount and nature of the performance bond or security, which may result in: - i. an increase of the amount of the performance bond or security - ii. a change to the nature of the security that must be provided - e. prosecute or issue an infringement notice for any offence that may have been committed under the Litter Act 1979 - f. prosecute or issue an infringement notice for any breach of this Bylaw, as provided for in the Health Act 1956, the Local Government Act 2002 and the Waste Minimisation Act 2008.